-Empirical evidence gives us a choice of what to believe, but even when we do not have solid evidence to support the existence of something, we tend to “expand” our faith in certain things.
+Empirical evidence gives us a choice of what to believe, but even when we do not have solid evidence to support the existence of something, we tend to have faith in certain things.

 Cryptids are creatures whose existence has not been proven by science, such as Loch Ness monster or Bigfoot.
-There are uncountable amateur photos and eyewitness observations that make us believe in the existence of these creatures, even if their presence on Earth is not officially recognized.
+There are uncountable amateur photos and eyewitness observations that make us believe in the existence of these creatures, even if their reality is not officially recognized.

 However, watching videos of unexplained objects in the sky and reading personal stories of people who claim to have been on an alien ship strengthens our belief that there is life out there in space.

 3. Scary ghosts

 Though the ghost hunters manage to capture ghost activity with a variety of electronic devices, the received results can always be interpreted in different ways.
-Nevertheless, even if we have never met a ghost, we continue believing in their existence.
+Nevertheless, even though we have never encountered a ghost, we continue to believe in their existence.

 Psychic mediums claim to be able to communicate with the spirits of dead people and receive information from them.
 Despite the lack of any material evidence of how they get this information, we still believe that they can see and hear spirits.

-5. Astrology and the art of prediction
+5. Astrology and predictions

 People throughout the times have taken life decisions based on the stars.
 Without any proof that the path of the planets and the stars really influences the life of a person, many of us believe that being born under a certain zodiac sign is accompanied by a number of certain characteristics.

 8. The Law of Karma